Notebook News - September 2025

 Over 20,000 Lichanantay People live in the Atacama, a region severely affected by water shortages.

 Nevertheless, the situation marks a turnaround from last year, when Atacameño leaders accused the government of striking the deal with SQM “behind the backs” of affected communities and blocked roads leading to the mine forcing its closure for six days.
-Any successful agreement with Indigenous groups would represent a political victory for Boric, who has pledged to end Chile’s legacy of areas subjected to environmental harm for the sake of economic development saying, “We don’t want any more sacrifice zones.”
+Any successful agreement with Indigenous groups would represent a political victory for Boric, who is determined for Chile to maintain and expand its market share in lithium production.

+He has pledged to uphold the rights of affected communities to free, prior and informed consent on development and to end Chile’s legacy of areas subjected to environmental harm for the sake of economic development, saying, “We don’t want any more sacrifice zones.”
 In an effort to reconcile extraction with conservation, the National Lithium Strategy sets aside 30% of salares (salt flats) in the region for permanent environmental protection.
-Boric has also promised robust oversight, greater community input, and stricter environmental standards.
+Furthemore, the strategy promises robust oversight, greater community input, and stricter environmental standards, yet there are concerns that the state does not at present have the capacity to deliver these standards.

 Next